lamystere/lazy-slimes/README.md

 If you don't need a satellite sensor connected you can skip the longer cable entirely.</sup></sub>
 1. Use a scrap of the cut wire to solder a jumper on the satellite BMI160 from the G pad to the SAO pad. <sub><sup>This is necessary to identify it as sensor #2 on the data bus.</sup></sub>
 1. Insert the battery ground wire and the ground wire for both BMI160s* into the G pad on the D1.
 This is the trickiest part of the build but all 3 WILL fit in the hole.
 Solder them all in. <sub><sup>(*note: to keep things quick ignore the color of the jst wires.
 The G wire should be the second pad from the top on the BMI160)</sup></sub>
-1. Solder the red battery lead into the 5V pad of the D1
+1. Solder the red battery wire into the 5V pad of the D1.
+If you chose to get protection diodes then cut the red wire from the front of the battery holder and solder the diode there.
+Reattach the red wire to the end of the diode with the ring painted on it.
 1. Solder both of the 3V3 leads from the BMI160s to the 3V3 pad of the D1
 1. Solder both of the SCL leads from the BMI 160s to the D1 pad of the D1
 1. Solder both of the SDA leads from the BMI 160s to the D2 pad of the D1